dankamongmen/notcurses/TERMINALS.md

 Ensure UTF-8 is being used for "Administrative language settings" (see [README.md](README.md)).
 Codepage 65001 ought be used.

+The Cascadia Code and Cascadia Mono fonts seem to work noticeably better than Consolas or Courier New, both of which have trouble with quadrants and Braille.

 ### 24-bit RGB

 Many terminals support one or another form of non-indexed color encoding (also